 Call center employees interact with real customers daily.
 This means they’re on the front line when it comes to customer feedback.
 They hear what customers think and feel before anyone else.
 This feedback should be harnessed to improve service, and leveraged to enrich the training experience.

-Finally, consider using feedback surveys to improve your training.
-Anonymous feedback from the learners themselves about training can be invaluable for keeping training relevant and effective.
+Finally, consider using post-training evaluation surveys to improve your programs.
+Anonymous feedback from learners themselves can be invaluable for keeping training relevant and effective.

 There are some more nuanced mistakes you just don’t want to make when planning your call center agent training.
 Let’s look at the don’ts of training call center employees: